Men’s Health, Testosterone Therapy and Functional Medicine

 Ready to Get Started?

-Men’s hormone health is influenced by more than testosterone alone.
-Testosterone interacts with sleep, stress, gut health, inflammation, immune function, thyroid function, blood sugar, insulin resistance, detoxification, muscle mass, body composition, cardiovascular health and mental, emotional and spiritual well-being.
+Testosterone does not work in isolation.
+It interacts with sleep, stress, gut health, inflammation, immune function, thyroid function, blood sugar, insulin resistance, detoxification, muscle mass, body composition, cardiovascular health and mental, emotional and spiritual well-being.

 -